OfficeDev/office-js-docs-pr/docs/develop/create-sso-office-add-ins-aspnet.md

 ## Run the add-in

-1. Make sure you have some files in your OneDrive for B
+1. Make sure you have some files in your OneDrive for Business.
-2. usiness.

 1. In Visual Studio, press F5.
 PowerPoint opens and there is an **SSO ASP.NET** group on the **Home** ribbon.